Proof of High School Completion Requirements

 Proof of high school completion status is required with your application.
 Proof can be in the form of one of the following:

-- high school transcript
+- official high school transcript or copy of diploma

 - official transcript from a U.S. regionally accredited college or university showing conferral of an associate degree

 - official transcript(s) from a U.S. regionally accredited college or university showing completion of 24 college credits distributed as follows: 6 semester hours in English, 3 semester hours in math, 3 semester hours in natural sciences, 3 semester hours in social sciences, 3 semester hours in humanities, and 6 semester hours in any other courses.

 Note: The 24 college credits option will not be sufficient if you are applying for financial aid.
 Visit Financial Aid for more information.

 Official transcripts must be sent directly from the issuing institution to: Admissions, Empire State College, 2 Union Ave., Saratoga Springs, NY 12866

 Other forms of proof can be sent via: